 While I was in junior high school, my mother underwent surgery to remove a large ovarian mass, and she received chemotherapy for a year.
 I am an only child, and my father was stationed on a Navy ship.
 My mom did her best to protect me from ‘cancer anxiety’ and did so to a heroic degree.
-Still, I was aware that she was ill, and, naturally, under the circumstances, she gave me guidance concerning how to live on without her, so I understood what was happening.
+Still, I was aware that she was ill, and, naturally, under the circumstances, she guided me on how to live without her, so I understood what was happening.
 Happily, she survived, and when I got older, I began to appreciate how fearful she had been and learned how she used to protect me from worry, such as running the water so that I could not hear her vomiting at night.
 It seemed natural to me to pursue a career in oncology nursing to care for and reassure patients as I would have done for my mother.
 It is a decision I have never regretted as I have found enormous satisfaction in nursing.

 I now hope to earn the MSN degree at XXXX University to maximize my utility in the profession, enhancing the practical skills and knowledge acquired to date, allowing me to exercise leadership and training roles in the future, and serve my patients more fully as my career progresses in Oncology Nursing.
 Caring for patients with cancer is my permanent focus and what I know best.
 I am also drawn by the Catholic and Jesuit ethos and the excellent ranking, facilities, and exceptionally well-qualified and experienced faculty.
 The program's flexibility and the opportunity to use my working day as practicum hours make the program the perfect fit for my purposes.
 I seek a challenging but supportive academic environment and am sure, from those I have met from UXX to date, that this will be provided.